Amy Freed

 Freedomland was a finalist for the 1998 Pulitzer Prize for Drama.

 Biography

 Early life

 Freed was born in Manhattan and grew up in The Bronx, Pittsburgh, Chicago, and Westchester County, New York.
-Her father, Richard, was an architect.
-Her mother is the actor, acting teacher and director Margaret Loft.
+Her father, Richard (1927-2015) was an architect.
+Her mother was the actor, acting teacher and director Margaret Loft (1925-2024).

 She earned a degree in acting at Southern Methodist University.
 She spent several years in New York and then attended the American Conservatory Theater (ACT) in San Francisco, receiving an M.F.A.
 While at ACT she wrote a play rather than a thesis for her degree.
 That play, Still Warm, is loosely based on the TV newswoman Jessica Savitch, and "became a precocious playwriting debut when it was produced at the Climate Theatre in 1991."